Feedback & Evaluations

 Evaluations using E*Value

 Evaluations are accomplished using the online E*Value evaluation program.
 Toward the end of the WRITE session, a direct link will be sent to the primary preceptor to access the system.
-It is a good idea to print out the old evaluation forms and distribute those to all preceptors who have worked with a student in a significant way in either Chronic Care, FM, IM (22-week sites), Peds, or Psych, collect those preceptor evaluations, and then create a summary of comments and ranking BEFORE sitting down to do the online evaluation.
+It is a good idea to distribute the monthly progress report and feedback summary forms (above) to those preceptors who have worked with a student in a significant way in either Chronic Care, FM, IM (22-week sites), Peds, or Psych, and use them to create a summary of comments and ranking BEFORE sitting down to do the online evaluation.

 It is important to do a "good" evaluation: Please be sure that the grading anchors match the comments about student performance AND that the comments are specific, descriptive, and substantive.
 Clerkship evaluation guides can be accessed through the WRITE web site under each department, and more is available on each department’s web site: http://depts.washington.edu/write/requirements/index.html